f4php/hookmanager/README.md

 /*
  * Once registered, hooks may be invoked (triggered) anywhere in the code.
  *
- * This call will return an array composed of return values
+ * This call will always return an array containing return values
- * produced by all registered handlers if present, or an empty
+ * from all registered handlers.
+If no handlers were registered, it will return an empty array.
- * array otherwise.
  */
 HookManager::triggerHook('hook name', ['context' => null]); // returns: [ 0 => true ]
 ```